Engineering

 From these snippets, we could parse this fact:

-When we add to that regulation knowledge of what banks are considered GSIBs, we can generate multiple scenarios that demand advanced financial knowledge:
+Now we can generate multiple scenarios that demand advanced financial knowledge:

 There’s two important features of generating data this way.